7 Sharing Your Prototype

 With all that in mind she starts with a Dissemination plan.
 She decides to go with the following plan:

-For X, she decides to post every Tuesday and Thursday at 12 PM.
-She decides to stick to the plan of posting around noon which will lineup with most of her intended audience’s lunch break where they’re most likely to be on their phones.
-Thanks to the scheduled post feature on X, Adila can make a bunch of posts in advance so she can spend more time interacting and promoting on Facebook.
-However, she will still want to check in every now and then to make sure her X profile appears active.
+For Instagram, she decides to post every Tuesday and Thursday at 12 PM.
+She decides to stick to the plan of posting around noon which will line up with most of her intended audience’s lunch break where they’re most likely to be on their phones.

-For Instagram, she decides to post only once a week on Friday, when her younger audience will be ending their week and making plans for the weekend.
-She has this post scheduled around noon to line up nicely with lunch breaks when most of the younger audience will be on their phones, as they might not have time later in the day if they’ve made plans.
+For X, she decides to post only once a week on Friday.
+She has this post scheduled around noon to line up nicely with lunch breaks when most of her target audience will be on their phones, as they might not have time later in the day if they’ve made plans.

 Adila has decided to follow through this dissemination plan for one month at which point she will assess which social media profile is getting the most attention, and whether she should reallocate her time spent on one or more apps.